 We are an “Organic Garden” so any soil building additions need to be organic.
 Weed killing poisons are not permitted at the PPCG.
 Weed digging and pulling is the method used.

 The summer months are normally significantly hot and the PPCG has great sun exposure.
-Mulching garden plots is important, and for the 2022 season we have a significant pile of leaves decaying that can be used for this purpose.
+Mulching garden plots is important, and we have a significant pile of leaves decaying that can be used for this purpose.

 Trellises may be used as needed to support plants with in your plot.

 The PPCG does experience a level of produce stealing from both Animal and Human offenders.
 To reduce this lose we have begun making hoop covers over the plots out of 10ft long plastic conduit.
 Then we put wire or netting over the plastic conduit.
 We have also made framed boxes covered with wire to put over the plot.
 If this is something a plot holder would like to do, then discuss it with the garden coordinator to see want will work best for you.